-Sun newspaper ban vote by councillors
+Anti-Sun campaign supported by council

-Plans to support newspaper sellers who refuse to sell The Sun will be voted on by Flintshire council.
+Flintshire council has voted to support newspaper sellers who refuse to sell The Sun.

-The council will be asked to back a national campaign trying to stop the sale of the newspaper over its coverage of the 1989 Hillsborough disaster.
+The authority was asked to back a national campaign to try to stop the sale of the newspaper over its coverage of the 1989 Hillsborough disaster.

-Councillors will vote on a motion to support any business which refuses to sell the paper at a meeting on Wednesday.
+The motion was carried by 36 councillors to six, with 18 abstentions, at a meeting on Wednesday.

-The Welsh Conservatives said the move was "illegal" and "typically spiteful".
+The Welsh Conservatives said the move was "typically spiteful".

-It reads: "We express our support for those affected by the disaster and commend the continuing efforts of relatives and friends of the victims in their search for justice.
+It read: "We express our support for those affected by the disaster and commend the continuing efforts of relatives and friends of the victims in their search for justice.

 "We condemn the behaviour of The Sun newspaper and we as a council will support any Flintshire retailer or newspaper vendor that choose not to sell The Sun newspaper. "

+Mr Hughes told the meeting the motion was being brought now because last year an inquest ruled the 96 people were unlawfully killed.

-'State censorship"
+'State censorship'

+Some councillors raised concerns saying people were capable of making their own minds up.

+But leader Aaron Shotton said it was about "showing solidarity and a recognition of the hurt".

 The initial motion had tried to ban The Sun from council buildings and stop any of the newspaper's journalists attending council meetings, but these aspects have since been removed.

-Liverpool council have already called on retailers to stop selling The Sun, following the coverage of the tragedy, in which Liverpool 96 fans were killed.
+Liverpool council has already called on retailers to stop selling The Sun, following its coverage of the tragedy in which Liverpool 96 fans were killed.

 The newspaper and the editor at the time of the Hillsborough tragedy have previously apologised for the coverage.